Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

-The classic stochastic optimization method is the stochastic gradient descent (SGD) method, which dates back to the work by Robbins and Monro \cite{SGD-1951}.
-The method is simple and computationally inexpensive.
-Because of the existence of stochastic variance, the sequence of learning rate (step size) should diminish to zero both in theoretical analysis and practical implementation, which leads to slow convergence.
-Therefore, selecting an appropriate learning rate is critical for the performance of the algorithm.
-However, it is not easy to tune the learning rate in practice.
-To deal with aforementioned issues, various adaptive learning rate algorithms have emerged, for instance AdaGrad\cite{AdaGrad}, RMSProp\cite{RMSProp}, Adam\cite{Adam}.
-The variance reduction (VR) methods, to improve the performance of SGD method, are proposed, such as SVRG\cite{SVRG}, SAGA\cite{SAGA} and SARAH \cite{SARAH}.
-They all achieve linear convergence rate when solving strongly convex problems, which is a stronger result than that of SGD method.
-Furthermore, they are extended to the nonconvex settings \cite{SAGA-nonconvex, SVRG-nonconvex, SARAH_nonconvex} and achieve good performance.
-However, these which rely on VR techniques are applicable to the problems with a large but fixed sample set.
-Because the full gradient has to be caculated as a compromise to achieve the significant variance reduction.
-Hence they are not easy to fit with the online setting as SGD method.
-Sample averaging on the estimates of function or gradient is a natural and well-known technique to reduce the variance of the gradient or noise\cite{Sample_average}.
-To guarantee the accuracy of the function and gradient estimates, the sample size has to increase when the algorithm goes to optimality.
-However the sample is not regarded as a fixed and finite set, that is to say that sample averaging technique can be employed to totally stochastic settings such as problem (\ref{Fun2}).
-Besides, many second order methods are proposed, which are known to perform better than the first order methods on various highly nonlinear and ill-conditioned problems\cite{oLBFGS, SQN, SdLBFGS, NIM, IQN}.
-More recently, cubic regularization methods as a class of Newton-type variants have attracted a lot of interest\cite{Xu_Peng,CR_Kohler,CR_Ghadimi,CR_Jordan,CR_VR_Lan,CR_VR_Zhou}.
-Specially, variance reduction techniques are applied to improve the performance of cubic regularization methods \cite{CR_VR_Lan,CR_VR_Zhou}.
+The classic stochastic optimization method is stochastic gradient descent (SGD) method, which dates back to the work by Robbins and Monro \cite{SGD-1951}.
+The method is prominent and adorable in large-scale machine learning due to simpleness and low-cost computing.
+However, because of the variance introduced by random sampling, the sequence of learning rate (step-size) progressively diminish both in theoretical analysis and practical implementation, which leads to slow convergence.
+Thus finding an appropriate learning rate is critical for the performance of SGD method, but it is not easy in practice.
+To deal with aforementioned issues, various adaptive gradient algorithms have emerged, for instance AdaGrad\cite{AdaGrad}, RMSProp\cite{RMSProp}, Adam\cite{Adam}, which are very popular in deep learning.
+Besides, variance reduction (VR) methods, to improve the performance of SGD method, are proposed, such as SVRG\cite{SVRG}, SAGA\cite{SAGA} and SARAH \cite{SARAH}.
+Especially, they have achieved linear convergence rate when solving strongly convex problems, which is a stronger result than that of SGD method.
+Furthermore, these methods have also been extended to solve non-convex problems such as the deep neural networks, and achieve good performance \cite{SAGA-nonconvex, SVRG-nonconvex, SARAH_nonconvex}.
+The VR technique is applicable to the problem with a large but fixed sample set, for which the full gradient has to be calculated as a compromise to achieve the significant variance reduction.
+Hence they are not easy to fit on the on-line setting like SGD method and adaptive gradient methods.